 |Biology of Enteric Viruses|

 Human enteroviruses (HEVs) belong to the Picornaviridaefamily that is one of the most important groups of human and animal pathogens.
-Virus multiplication in the intestine is generally asymptomatic, and the most serious acute pathologies caused by HEVs are diseases of the central nervous system.
+Virus multiplication in the intestine is generally asymptomatic, and the most serious acute diseases caused by HEVs involve viral attacks on the central nervous system.
 They include paralytic poliomyelitis, most cases of which are caused by poliovirus (PV).
 Massive anti-polio immunization programs have greatly reduced the prevalence of poliomyelitis worldwide.
-However, the disease has not been eradicated and low vaccine coverage in some developing countries allows the emergence of pathogenic, vaccine-derived PV (VDPVs).
+However, the disease has not been eradicated and low vaccine coverage in some developing countries has allowed the emergence of pathogenic, vaccine-derived PV (VDPVs).
 We are studying the evolution and the biology of enteroviruses, in particular circulating VDPVs.

-Keywords: poliovirus, coxsackievirus A, apoptosis, survival pathways, signaling pathways, paralytic poliomyelitis
+Keywords: poliovirus, coxsackievirus A, recombination, apoptosis, signaling pathways, paralytic poliomyelitis

 - Autret A, Martin-Latil S, Brisac C, Mousson L, Colbère-Garapin F, Blondel B. 2008.
 Early phosphatidylinositol 3-kinase/Akt pathway activation limits poliovirus-induced JNK-mediated cell death.
 Journal of Virology, 82, 3796-3802.
 PMID: 18216097.